emorya-finance/sc-rust-upgrade-nft/README.md

 <details>
 <summary>depositNft</summary>

-Allows a user to deposit an NFT into the contract.
+Allows a user to deposit an NFT into the contract to be able to "lock" it and enjoy the benefits.

+Only 1 NFT per user can be active at a time.
 #### Note: This endpoint is payable by any token.